Darki002/WhoIsHome/README.md

 This Project uses Swagger for the API Documentation.
 You can start up the project locally and the swagger you should open automatically or use "localhost:7165/swagger/index.html"

-For informations about Authentication & Authorized read the following Documentation: [AuthDocs](./Docs/Auth.md)
+For information about Authentication & Authorized read the following Documentation: [AuthDocs](./Docs/Auth.md)

 # Environment Variables